Financial support at university

 Pre-registration courses in nursing, midwifery and certain allied health professions (specifically dietetics, occupational therapy, orthoptics, orthotics and prosthetics, physiotherapy, podiatry/chiropody, diagnostic radiography, therapeutic radiography, speech and language therapy and operating department practice).

-From August 2017, new students will move onto the student support system and typically receive an increase in financial support for living costs whilst they study of around 25%.
+Since August 2017, new students have moved onto the student support system and typically receive an increase in financial support for living costs whilst they study of around 25%.

 In most cases, the DfE student support system allowances are equivalent to or higher than the existing NHS bursary scheme.